 Howard is a Veteran with two honorable discharges and while in the Navy he was selected to work in the Department of Defense, in the Defense Intelligence Agency at the Pentagon, Washington, DC, which required a Top-Secret security clearance.
 He also served in the 479th Field Artillery Brigade in the U.S. Army Reserves.
 He is a graduate of the Defense Equal Opportunity Management Institute, a United States Department of Defense joint service school offering world-class Human Relations education, training and research.
 He was the keynote speaker at the United States Department of Commerce’s Economic Development Administration’s East Coast Conference, on the dais with former Philadelphia Mayor, Michael Nutter and former United States Assistant Secretary for Economic Development, the honorable John Fernandez.

 He is cited in two published books, Cities back from the edge, New life for Downtown written by Roberta Gratz, a former New York Post award winning journalist and Urban Critic and Changing Places: Rebuilding Community in the Age of Sprawl, written by Carter Wilkie, a former White House speechwriter for President Bill Clinton and Richard Moe, former President of the National Trust for Historic Preservation.
 Howard developed and chaired the Minority Research Policy Group of Southwestern Pennsylvania and the all minority Doctoral level participants’ initial White paper was titled, Repairing the breach: Setting an Agenda for Social Sustainability Within our Region.
-Howard was also inducted into his High School Sports Hall of Fame for Football and he is an ordained Deacon and served three years as a Trustee and his last year as Lead Trustee.
+Howard was also inducted into his High School Sports Hall of Fame for Football and he is an ordained Deacon and served three years as a Trustee and his last year as Lead Trustee at his Church, Cornerstone Ministries.